kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 ### Takeaway

-Across Envoy, NGINX, HAProxy, Istio, Apache, and cloud load balancers, the same shape recurs: request processing is a sequence of ordered phases with a distinct route/backend-selection step, and hooks exist both *before* and *after* it.
+Across Envoy, NGINX, HAProxy, Istio, agentgateway, Apache, and cloud load balancers, the same shape recurs: request processing is a sequence of ordered phases with a distinct route/backend-selection step, and hooks exist both *before* and *after* it.
 Gateway API's filter model currently exposes only the post-routing hook.
 A pre-routing filter API would map onto capabilities these data planes already have, rather than asking them to build something new.